 - It weakens the security of the local network as it is based on outdated protocols, which is less secure

 - It can be complex to setup with previous technical experience

 - It requires port forwarding to be enabled on the router

 Generally, the VPN passthrough is already enabled by default on the active router.
 However, if the VPN doesn’t have updated protocols, you must enable it.
 Further, to access protocols like L2TP and OpenVPN, one needs to enable the VPN passthrough.

 IPsec Passthrough is a secure network protocol suite that helps to set up encrypted connections between devices.
 It is used to secure VPN connections by encrypting IP packets and authenticating the source from which the data originates.
 Modern routers with NAT protocol don’t support IPsec.
 IPsec VPN passthrough feature allows to establish secure IP connection over the gateway and makes it work with NAT protocol.

 How to Enable IPsec Passthrough?

-Zero Trust solutions such as VPN Alternatives eliminates the risk of excessive trust by providing granular access controls to users by enabling access to applications on a need to know basis.
-You can also visit our official website to learn more about InstaSafe’s Zero Trust solutions.
+Zero Trust solutions by InstaSafe, such as VPN Alternatives, eliminate the risk of excessive trust by providing granular access controls to users by enabling access to applications on a need-to-know basis.